OpenParliamentTV/OpenParliamentTV-Parsers/parliaments/DE/README.md

 # General instructions

+The main entry point is the `update_and_merge.py` module, which will fetch media and proceedings data and merge files as needed.
+You have to specify the output directory as well as the period number:

+`./update_and_merge.py --from-period=20 data`

-A `Makefile` automates the download and merging phases.
+Additionally, a `Makefile` automates the download and merging phases and can allow more fine-grained control.
 You can run

 `make download`